-Find out what traditions exist on your campus and join in on the fun with friends.
-One day, you’ll be happy you did it because it’s a story you can look back on and laugh together.
+Find out which traditions exist on your campus, and join in on the fun with friends.
+One day, you’ll look back at it in laughter with your old college friends.

 Take a class (or two), just because it’s interesting

 If a class sounds interesting or exciting – take it!
-You may stumble upon a passion you didn’t know that you had and end up finding out what you’re really meant to pursue for a career.
+You may stumble upon a passion you didn’t know that you had or fall into a new major or career parth.

 Or, it could just be an interesting class.
 Either way, it is worth your time and effort.

-Do you ever hear someone’s major and think that it sounds exciting?
-Are you ever secretly jealous that they get to study that?
+Do you ever hear someone’s college major and think that it sounds exciting?
+Are you ever secretly jealous that they get to study that

 Guess what!
 You can do it, too.
 Forget about what you think you should be studying, study what you love instead.

-If you’re nervous or unsure you’re ready to take the plunge, make sure you try out a few courses in the subject to see how you like it before making the switch.
+If you’re nervous or unsure you’re ready to take the plunge, make sure to try out a few courses in the subject.
+Test the major before officially making the switch.

 Get to know your professors

-Take them time to get to know your professors through office hours and class discussions.
+Take time to get to know your professors through office hours and class discussions.
 You may be surprised by how much you learn and how much you enjoy getting to know them as individuals.
 Also, you may be called on to help with their research or study, which would look great on your resume

 Participate in class discussion